mzatolokin/headscale-docker-compose/README.md

 | `TRAEFIK_DASHBOARD_HOST` | Dashboard host in override (default `dashboard.localtest.me`) |
 | `TRAEFIK_DEFAULT_MIDDLEWARES` | Default middlewares list for routers (file refs) |

-### Security notes

-- Do not expose Headscale ports publicly; only Traefik should bind 80/443.
-- Store sensitive data only in `secrets/` via Docker secrets; never commit secrets or `.env` with secrets.
-- Ensure `data/traefik/acme.json` has `600` permissions; Traefik will store private keys there.
-- Traefik dashboard is disabled by default; if enabled via `docker-compose.override.yml`, protect with basic auth and IP allowlisting.
-- Keep images pinned to fixed versions; avoid `:latest`.

 ### Backup and restore